Morita equivalence classes of blocks with elementary abelian defect groups of order 16: Introduction

 \begin{remark} We cannot say at present whether the blocks are splendid equivalent as we cannot say anything about the sources of the bimodules giving the Morita equivalences in Theorem \ref{maintheorem}. \end{remark}

 The paper is structured as follows.
 In Section \ref{prelim} we give many of the miscellaneous preliminary results necessary for the proof of Theorem \ref{maintheorem}.
-In Section \ref{basic} we cover some background on Picard groups and calculate the subgroup of trivial source bimodules in the special cases required for the analysis of possible crossed products, which we perform in Section \ref{crossedproducts}.
+In Section \ref{crossedproducts} we give the necessary background on crossed products and Picard groups, and analyse possible crossed products in situations that will arise in the proof of the main theorem.
 In Section \ref{proofofmaintheorem} we prove Theorem \ref{maintheorem}.